collective-soundworks/soundworks/README.md

 ###### Attributes

 - `data:Object = {}`
   The `data` attribute can be used by any module to store any useful information that any module might need at some point, or that might need to be sent to the clients.
-The convention is to create a property for each module that writes into this attribute.
+When a module writes into the `data` attribute, the convention is to create a property with the name of the module.
 For instance, if the `sync` module keeps track of the time offset between this client's clock and the sync clock, it would store the information in `this.data.sync.timeOffset`.
 Similarly, if the `performance` module needs some kind of flag for each client, it would store this information in `this.data.performance.flag`.
 - `index:Number`
   The `index` attribute stores the index of the client as set by the `ServerCheckin` module.
 See the [`ServerCheckin` module](#servercheckin) for more information.
 - `namespace:String`
   The `namespace` attribute stores the namespace of the client (as defined in `socket.io` for now).
-This is the namespace that is specified on the client side, while initiating the `client` object with `client.init(namespace);` (generally at the very beginning of the file your write).
+This is the namespace that is specified on the client side, while initiating the `client` object with `client.init(namespace);` (generally at the very beginning of the Javascript file your write).
 - `socket:Socket`
   The `socket` attribute stores the socket that sets the communication channel between the server and this client, as passed in by the `constructor`.